neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

  - The cognitive overhead that is reduced in PHP, moves to more complex SQL queries.
    - possible solutions for this disadvantage:
      - queries need to be **documented in detail** (both technically and use-case specific)
+       - f.e. "what is the use case of updating this field?"
+AND "why do we use a INNER join here?"
      - also the Event Handler PHP classes (usually traits) need to be well documented
      - The respective Behavioral tests are referenced in the EventHandlers as well.